tygerbytes/mailgun-webhooks/README.md

-﻿# MailGun Webhooks with Azure Functions
+﻿# MailGun Webhook email alerts with Azure Functions

-Use an azure function to intercept your MailGun webhooks.
+Use an Azure function to intercept your MailGun webhooks.

-As an example, the `HandlePermanentFailure` function creates email messages and adds them to an Azure Job Storage queue.
-You could create another AzureFunction to process this queue to actually send out the alert emails.
+## Overview

+* `HandlePermanentFailure` receives the "Permanent Failure" webhook from MailGun and adds an outgoing message to the 'email-outbox' storage queue.
+* `DrainOutbox` processes the 'email-outbox' queue, sending alert emails to `alert-email-addresses` via the SendGrid API.

+## MailGun POCOs!

-The request body payload is deserialized to POCOs to make working with the data easier and more type-safe.
+The request body payload is deserialized to c# classes to make working with the data easier and more type-safe.

+## Why SendGrid for the email alerts?

+1. If MailGun is having issues, it might make sense to send the alerts via another channel
+2. SendGrid is easier to work with in Azure.
+There's a nuget package and everything. :)

 ## Getting Started